Introduction: Pallet Wood Lounge Set

 I had some restwood over and I made a table too.
 Unfortunately I didn't make pictures of it so it's not included in the instructable.
 However, if you made it this far: you probably can make a table yourself too!

-When everything is dry, put your lounge set in the garden, invite some friends for the necessary compliments and get a beer!
+When everything is dry, put your lounge set in the garden.
+Get some pillows, invite some friends for the necessary compliments and get a beer!
 Sit back and enjoy!